openshift/enhancements/enhancements/installer/aws-permissions-check-bypass.md

-Attempting to validate whether user `openshift` has permissions to perform `ec2:DescribeInstances` against region `us-east-1` will result in a determination that the user `openshift` cannot succesfully perform the API call, even though when the actual `ec2:DescribeInstances` call works (as long as it is against the allowed region).
+Attempting to validate whether user `openshift` has permissions to perform `ec2:DescribeInstances` against region `us-east-1` will result in a determination that the user `openshift` cannot succesfully perform the API call, even though the actual `ec2:DescribeInstances` call works (as long as it is against the allowed region).

 In order to acomodate installing OpenShift in these environments, a way is needed for the individual performing the installation to indicate that these